piukhq/perf-ubiquity/README.md

   * `localhost:8089`
 * Enter required users and push `Start swarming`
   * `Total users`: How many users you want running the test at once
-  * `Hate rate`: How many users are spun up per second until it reaches total users
+  * `Spawn rate`: How many users are spun up per second until it reaches total users

 ### Local:
 *  **Note: The above setup works by sending a request from OUTSIDE our systems, which will result in a slower performance.